-

 in New Zealand:

-1. Abortion.
+1=.
+Abortion.

-2. Heart disease (40% of deaths, 20 times more than the road toll).
+Heart disease (30% of post-birth deaths, in 2014 it was more than 31 times the road toll).

-3. Cancer.
-(Bowel cancer alone kills about 1,200 New Zealanders a
+3. Cancer (bowel cancer alone kills about 1,200 New Zealanders a

-year, almost four times the road toll.)
+year, almost four times the road toll).

 4. Stroke.